 Whom do we serve?

-CITI priests provide spiritual guidance, counseling, home masses, marriages, funerals, baptisms and other sacramental services.
+CITI priests provide spiritual guidance, counseling, home masses, marriages including second marriages, funerals, baptisms and other sacramental services.
 Like the early church that was closest to Jesus, the ministry is home-based.
-CITI priests may make “house calls” and can help make arrangements for your baptism and wedding ceremonies in homes, gardens, or waterside settings.
+CITI priests are available for “house calls” and can help make arrangements for your baptism and wedding ceremonies in homes, gardens, or waterside settings.
 Our priests can assist with anointing at homes, hospitals, or nursing home facilities.
 Funerals and Memorial services may take place in funeral homes, gravesides, non-denominational churches or other requested sites.
-Since our inception, the sacramental needs of tens of thousands of the faithful have been filled by CITI priests.
+Since our inception, the sacramental needs of countless thousands of the faithful have been filled by CITI priests.